dumischbaenger/RestRXTomcat/src/main/doc/curlExample.md

 * create key pair along with CA certificate
 * use CA key pair to sign a second key pair with its certificate data (server certificate)

+A sample keystore keyStoreExample.jks is in this directory.
+Password is "changeit".

 ### configure Keystore

 Under Configurations/server-config/http-listener-2 in the GUI or .../glassfish/domains/domain1/config/domain.xml directly in the configuration file.